 Cirrhosis caused by chronic viral hepatitis is very common in the United States.
 For those living with chronic hepatitis C infections, cirrhosis is always present before liver cancer develops.
 For those living with chronic hepatitis B infections, however, liver cancer can develop without cirrhosis, which is why regular liver cancer screening is so important.

 There are several other possible causes of cirrhosis.
-In the United States, cirrhosis usually is related to excessive alcohol use or a common liver disease called nonalcoholic steatohepatitis (NASH).
-Certain types of inherited metabolic diseases or autoimmune diseases also can cause liver damage that lead to cirrhosis.
+In the United States, cirrhosis is usually related to excessive alcohol use or a common liver disease called metabolic dysfunction-associated steatohepatitis (MASH).
+Certain types of inherited metabolic diseases or autoimmune diseases can also cause liver damage that leads to cirrhosis.